wp-plugins/dotmailer-sign-up-widget/readme.txt

 == Screenshots ==

-1. The plugin will appear as 'dotMailer' in your left-hand menu.
+1. The plugin will appear as 'dotMailer' in your left-hand menu
-2. Selecting an address book.
+2. Selecting an address book
-3. Changing address book visibility.
+3. Changing address book visibility
-4. Reordering address books.
+4. Reordering address books
-5. Adding the form to your website.
+5. Adding the form to your website
-6. Click on screen options.
+6. Click on screen options
-7. Select  'Enable accessibility mode'.Add' links will appear on inactive widgets and 'Edit' links will appear on active ones.
+7. Select  'Enable accessibility mode'.Add' links will appear on inactive widgets and 'Edit' links will appear on active ones

 == Changelog ==